AlexNisnevich/synthi-js/README.md

 SYNTHI-JS can look daunting at first, but creating patches with it is actually quite straightforward.
 The patchboard functions as a _routing_ mechanism: device outputs on the left side of the patchboard get routed to device inputs on the top side of the patchboard.

 Let's make our first patch!
-Click on the button at A1 at the patchboard to connect the sine-wave output of Oscillator 1 to Output Channel 1.
+Click on the button at B1 at the patchboard to connect the sine-wave output of Oscillator 1 to Output Channel 1.
 You should hear a 440 Hz sine wave coming out of your left speaker – congratulations!

 We can now try messing around with it a little.
-Try plugging the oscillator first into another component - perhaps the filter or the reverb module, and then try plugging _that_ into an output channel (for example, G1 and A14).
+Try plugging the oscillator first into another component - perhaps the filter or the reverb module, and then try plugging _that_ into an output channel (for example, G1 and B14).
 Try turning some knobs to alter the sound.
-Or perhaps try mixing two oscillator together into the ring modulator and outputting the result (E1, F3, A13).
+Or perhaps try mixing two oscillator together into the ring modulator and outputting the result (E1, F3, B13).
 Try turning some knobs and see how it affects the output.

-In addition to hooking up your final output to the Output Channels (columns A and C), you can also hook it up to the Scope (column B) to be able to observe the waveform.
+In addition to hooking up your final output to the Output Channels (columns B and C), you can also hook it up to the Scope (column A) to be able to observe the waveform.
 The scope is a great tool for debugging issues in your patch.

 Now that you have a sense of how the patchboard works, try loading some presets to get a feel for what this thing can do.
 The presets are currently stored in memory banks `00`-`04` (and indicated with a `P`).
 Note that preset `02` only produces sound when you touch the joystick control.